 California’s AI employment regulations took effect October 1, 2025, according to the California Civil Rights Council.
 They mandate anti-bias testing before deployment, four-year record retention, vendor liability for discriminatory outcomes, and both pre-use and post-use candidate notices.
 Illinois and Colorado have similar laws taking effect in 2026.

-For recruiting teams evaluating AI matching tools, this means compliance isn't optional - it's a feature requirement.
-Any tool that can't produce audit trails, explain its decisions, or demonstrate bias testing is a liability risk, not just a poor product choice.
+Any tool that can’t produce audit trails, explain its decisions, or demonstrate bias testing is a liability risk - not just a poor product choice.

 What Should You Look for in an AI Matching Tool?

 Database coverage and freshness.
-The best algorithm in the world can't find candidates that aren't in the database.
+No algorithm, regardless of sophistication, can find candidates not in its database.
 Look for tools with broad, continuously updated candidate data.
-Pin's database includes 850M+ profiles with 100% coverage in North America and Europe - which means the matching algorithm has a complete picture of the available talent pool, not just whoever's active on one platform.
+Pin’s database includes 850M+ profiles with 100% coverage in North America and Europe - the matching algorithm has a complete picture of the available talent pool, not just whoever’s active on one platform.

 Skills-based versus title-based matching.
 Ask whether the tool matches on skills graphs or just job titles.
 The 6x candidate pool expansion from skills-based matching documented by LinkedIn’s research isn’t theoretical - it’s the practical difference between finding your hire in a week versus searching for months.
 As Colleen Riccinto, Founder of Cyber Talent Search, explains: “What I love about Pin is that it takes the critical thinking your brain already does and puts it on steroids.
 I can target specific company types and industries in my search and let the software handle the kind of strategic thinking I’d normally have to do on my own.”